woehrl01/azdo-workitem-documents-extension/README.md

 # Azure DevOps - Work Item Documents Viewer extension

 With this extension you can display linked documents in work items.
-All relations of the type "Hyperlink" are embedded into a new tab "Documents" on the work item form.
+All relations of the type _Hyperlink_ are embedded into a new tab _Documents_ on the work item form.
 Depending on the content, an optimized visualisation is selected.

+The comment of the _Hyperlink_ is used as the titel of the tab.

 [ [Azure DevOps - Marketplace Extension](https://marketplace.visualstudio.com/items?itemName=lukaswoehrl.azdo-workitem-documents) ]